microsoft/PythonProgrammingPuzzles/puzzles/README.md

     ```python
     def sat(s: List[str]):
+        return len(set(s)) == 1000 and all((x.count("a") > x.count("b")) and ('b' in x) for x in s)

+    def sol():
         """Find a list of 1000 distinct strings which each have more 'a's than 'b's and at least one 'b'."""
-        return len(set(s)) == 1000 and all((x.count("a") > x.count("b")) and ('b' in x) for x in s)
     ```
     <details><summary>1 hand-written solution </summary>